Skip to main content

 );

-If the NDJSON files are compressed with gzip, we can use the following query:
+If the NDJSON files are compressed with gzip, modify the pattern to match compressed files:

 SELECT $1:title, $1:author